AWS: Anatomy of a Virtual Private Cloud (VPC)

 You will not get a default subnet or a route table.

-When you create a new VPN, you will need to enter a IP CIDR block.
+The first step to partitioning a VPC is assigning an IP CIDR block.
 A CIDR block is a top-level, pool of addresses that your network will use and take a slice from.

 From within this CIDR block, you will then partition your addresses by creating subnets.